Alaska Air Group: History

 On March 22, 2017, the company announced that Alaska Air Group would merge Virgin America and Alaska Airlines, with the combined airline to operate under the Alaska Airlines brand.
 The merger was largely completed on April 25, 2018 and the Virgin America brand was fully retired by June 2, 2019.

+On December 3, 2023, Alaska Air Group announced that it planned to purchase Hawaiian Airlines in a deal worth approximately $1.9 billion.
+The deal would retain both Alaska Airlines and Hawaiian Airlines as separate brands.
+On August 19, 2024, the U.S. Department of Justice completed its regulatory antitrust review of the proposed acquisition and declined to file a lawsuit to block it.
+The merger received the approval of the U.S. Department of Transportation on September 17, 2024 with the merger closing the following day.

 Corporate affairs

 Business trends

-The key trends for Alaska Air Group over recent years are shown below (as at year ending December 31):
+The key trends for Alaska Air Group are shown below (as at year ending December 31):

 Headquarters

 The Alaska Air Group headquarters is located at 19300 International Boulevard, SeaTac, Washington, United States.

 On May 3, 2018, Alaska Airlines unveiled plans to construct a 128,000-square-foot building near Sea-Tac Airport to provide office space for its growing workforce.
 The new building will be across the street from Alaska's Corporate Headquarters and adjacent to its Flight Training Center.
 Construction was expected to be completed by early 2020.

 Operations

 Fleet

-Alaska Air Group operates a mix of Airbus, Boeing, Bombardier, and Embraer aircraft through its subsidiaries Alaska Airlines and Horizon Air.
-As of October 2017, Alaska Airlines' fleet consisted of 248 jet aircraft, and Horizon Air's fleet consisted of 41 turboprop and 16 jet aircraft, with the combined fleet under Alaska Air Group's management numbering 298 aircraft.
+Alaska Air Group operates a mix of Airbus, Boeing and Embraer aircraft through its subsidiaries Alaska Airlines, Hawaiian Airlines, and Horizon Air.

+As of September 2024, Alaska Airlines' fleet consists of about 235 Boeing 737 aircraft, Hawaiian Airlines' fleet consists of about 18 Airbus A321neo, 24 Airbus A330, 19 Boeing 717 and 4 Boeing 787 aircraft, and Horizon Air's fleet consists of about 44 Embraer 175 aircraft, with the combined fleet under Alaska Air Group's management numbering 342 aircraft.

 Alaska Air Group has created a new branding identity for its Horizon Air subsidiary and other independently owned and separately directed affiliate regional airlines it chooses to contract to do regional flying business into markets too limited to be flown only on Alaska Airlines mainline equipment.
-Among the other airlines now sub-contracted to do additional flying for the Alaska Air Group is SkyWest Airlines, whose Embraer 175 aircraft dedicated to providing service for the Alaska Airlines are painted in a very similar manner to Horizon's.
+Among the other airlines now sub-contracted to do additional flying for the Alaska Air Group is SkyWest Airlines, who has about 40 Embraer 175 aircraft dedicated to providing service for the Alaska Airlines are painted in a very similar manner to Horizon's.
 SkyWest's fleet however, is branded Alaska SkyWest to differentiate that airline's aircraft from those of Horizon Air.